jacksonwood/NFTContractDacadeSubmission/README.md

 For this project I wanted to create an NFT Minting Contract where the creator could fund the contract with money that each individual could claim depending on the number of NFTs they hold - after a certain amount of time.

-The owner must first initialize the contract the mint window.
+The owner must first initialize the contract by creating a mint time period.

 Then once the mint is over, they must fund() the contract with however much they want to reward the users.